Bimarsh-Khatri12/Deeplearning_Framework/Rubric 1/readme.md

 **Feature Engineering:** Incorporated weather-related attributes for predicting streamflow.
 **Time Series Modeling:** Used LSTM to learn sequential patterns and make forecasts.
 **Evaluation Metrics:** Assessed the model's accuracy with MSE and visualized predictions with line plots.

+**Note: The dataset used here is real dataset collected from different checkpoint of a streamflow in Nepal**